DEADLINE ALERT for MNSO, AMPE, - GuruFocus.com

 Lead Plaintiff Deadline: October 17, 2022

-The complaint alleges that throughout the Class Period the defendants: (1) inflated the Company's true ability to successfully file a Biologics License Application for Ampion; (2) inflated the results of the AP-013 study and the timing of unblinding the data from the AP-013 study; and (3) as a result, Defendants’ positive statements about the Company’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis at all relevant times.
+The complaint filed in this class action alleges that throughout the Class Period, Defendants made materially false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects.
+Specifically, Defendants: (1) inflated the Company’s true ability to successfully file a BLA for Ampion; (2) inflated the results of the AP-013 study and the timing of unblinding the data from the AP-013 study; and (3) as a result, Defendants’ positive statements about the Company’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis at all relevant times.

+If you are an Ampio shareholder who suffered a loss, click here to participate.

 Lottery.com Inc. f/k/a Trident Acquisitions Corp. ( LTRY)